Melbourne Cup

 12th | $160,000 |

-The 2022 Melbourne Cup runs as Flemington Race 7 on the 1st of November, 2022 part of the Lexus Melbourne Cup Day, the second race day event of the Melbourne Cup Carnival.
+The 2024 Melbourne Cup runs as Flemington Race 7 on Tuesday the 5th of November 2024 as part of Lexus Melbourne Cup Day 2024, the second race day event of the Melbourne Cup Carnival.
 There are ten races in total that day at Flemington Racecourse.

 Pay television: Sky Racing 1 (channel 526 on Foxtel)